luiz158/horse-racing/README.md

 - `$ java -jar build/libs/horse-racing-0.1.0.jar`: runs the server

 Point your browser to [http://localhost:8080/horse-racing](http://localhost:8080/horse-racing) to read the wording of the exercise.

+## Developer Comments

+* Should use Mocking framework instead of Stubs.